Dreamcast light guns

-The Dreamcast video game console had several light guns released as accessories between the years of 2000 and 2003.
-The official light gun from Sega was released in Europe and Asia, but not in the United States due to concerns about bad press soon after the Columbine High School massacre.
+The Dreamcast video game console had several light guns released as accessories during its lifespan.
+The official light gun from Sega was released in Europe and Asia; in the United States, it was previewed in magazines preceding the console's release, but it ultimately never released due to concerns about bad press in the wake of the Columbine High School massacre.
 Instead, an officially licensed light gun was released by Mad Catz for the U.S. market.

 Several Dreamcast games support light guns, as well as various homebrew titles.
 The light guns work with a CRT TV or a CRT VGA monitor in 640x480 mode.

 Official light guns

 Dreamcast Gun

 The Dreamcast Gun is a light gun that was released only in Europe and Asia, where it is the official light gun for use.
-It works on American consoles, as all Dreamcast peripherals are region-free.
-However, American games such as Confidential Mission and House of the Dead 2, are region-locked and will not work with the Japanese gun, displaying a message like "This gun incompatible in North America" (HOTD2).
+It works on American consoles due to its lack of regional lockout.
+However, some American games such as Confidential Mission and House of the Dead 2 were intentionally region-locked and will not work with the Japanese gun.
 Other North American releases, such as Virtua Cop 2 are not soft-locked.
-Not releasing and locking out the official gun in North America was an intentional move on Sega's part, who were worried about bad press after the Columbine High School massacre.
-Instead, Mad Catz released an officially licensed light gun in America, which does work with Sega's US gun games.
-The official European and Asian Dreamcast Gun does not work with any American games.
-American consoles can run Japanese games using this gun since it is the software that disallows the gun, not the console.

 The pistol-shaped gun has one expansion slot that is compatible with the VMU and the vibration pack.

 Dream Blaster

 Mad Catz's Dream Blaster is the official Dreamcast light gun for use in the United States.
 It features official Sega branding on the side of the gun and has a design mimicking the Dreamcast Gun.
-This gun also features an auto-reload feature.
+This gun also features an auto-reload and auto-fire feature.
 However, unlike the Star Fire Light Blaster, it lacks the delay, thus giving the player an infinite stream of ammunition.

 Unofficial light guns

 StarFire LightBlaster

-This light gun was manufactured by Interact.
+This officially licensed light gun was manufactured by Interact and retailed for $30.
 This accessory features a directional pad on its left side and two start and B buttons on each side.
-It has an auto-reload trigger (located just in front of the gun trigger).
-With a Jump Pack plugged in, it can simulate recoil when shots are fired.
-The left side has a 4-way mode switch, they are 1.
-Normal, 2.
-Intelligent reload, 3.
-Auto fire, and 4.
-Auto reload plus Auto fire Modes.
+It has a few extra features compared to the official light gun: an auto-reload trigger located in front of the gun trigger, an auto-fire mode, and an "intelligent reload" mode.